 Students are admitted into the Clinical Psychology program only for full-time study toward the doctoral degree.
 Requirements include course work in clinical and basic psychology, statistics, and research methods, an empirical master’s thesis and dissertation, and three years of clinical practicum (including two years of supervision by clinical faculty in an in-house psychology clinic and one year in an off-campus practicum agency).
-The doctoral program in Clinical Psychology is structured to require four years of academic work plus one additional year for a full-time pre-doctoral internship placement.
+The doctoral program in Clinical Psychology is designed for students to spend four or five years on campus and a fifth or sixth year on an APA-approved pre-doctoral internship.

 Graduate Handbook for Clinical Psychology [PDF] – In this document you can learn about the clinical psychology program’s training philosophy and goals as well as the curriculum and requirements for the master’s and Ph.D. requirements.